narcissawright/melancholy/README.md

 - Aiming for ~10 main stages per character.
 Some fully unique, some shared, some altered.
 - Try to keep a bit of "arcade scenario" -- gameplay design focused levels, but not too arcadey.
 Ideally each stage is minutes (3-15) long if you know what you're doing.
 - Checkpoints exist.
-- Secret exits exist (taking you to secret levels)
+- Secret exits exist (taking you to secret levels or alternate routes through the game)

+#### Riverbridges (or River Bridges?)
+- First level in the game.
-- Secret Exit in level 1 should involve going out of your way to find bomb subweapon, then heading back to beginning to bomb boost yourself up to higher ledge.
+- Secret Exit should involve going out of your way to find bomb subweapon, then heading back to beginning to bomb boost yourself up to higher ledge.
 Bombs should also allow you to blow open certain breakable walls and obtain powerups etc.
+- Bow subweapon obtainable early.
+- Cut bridge ropes (that are holding the bridge up in the air) to make it fall and bridge the chasm (with river fall beneath).

+#### Other level ideas:
 - There needs to be a level with 3 "laps" that are each somewhat different.
 I need to think about this level's structure more. but it is gonna happen.
 - There needs to be a typical ice level with slippery sections.
-- Some subweapons could be stage-specific.
+- Some subweapons could be stage-specific?
 Like a level with a grappling hook that you can swing from.

 ## Character Design:
 - Melanie should have shorter hair than Melancholy.
 Neither character will have bangs.